VinhKietLa/Nails-Extreme/README.md

 ## Description

-I recreated a fully resposive website for a client who owns a Nail Spa.
+I recreated a fully resposive website for a client who owns a Nail Spa in Bromley.
+This includes full design and website implementation.

 ## Tech stack